elisebbv/hilton-theme/content/projects/editing-portfolio.md

 I offer manuscript consultations for the exploring author and in-depth editing services for authors with specific goals for their manuscript.
 That means everything from developmental editing and copy editing down to the nitty gritty of a proofread.

 I enjoy a variety of speculative fiction genres, including fantasy, science-fiction, dystopian, gothic, and contemporary, and I like everything from middle grade up to and including adult.
-Through my work as an editor with [Writer’s Block Solutions](https://writersblocksolutions.ca/), [The Self Publishing Agency](https://theselfpublishingagency.com/), and indie authors, I’ve also had the pleasure of editing cookbooks, memoirs, self-help, and picture books.
+Through my work as an editor with [Writer’s Block Solutions](https://writersblocksolutions.ca/), [The Self Publishing Agency](https://theselfpublishingagency.com/), and all sorts of indie authors, I’ve also had the pleasure of editing cookbooks, memoirs, self-help, and picture books.

   <div class="section__navigation" style="padding-top: 0; padding-bottom: 50px;">
     <a href="/contact" class="button button--primary section-button"><b>Let’s Make Magic Together</b></a>